 Barcleona’s famously long street, stretching 1.2km from Plaça de Catalunya to the Christopher Columbus monument towards Port Vell.
 This tree-lined street is full of bars, restaurants, street artists, market stalls and more.

-Food and drink here can be overpriced and terrible.
+You might find the food and drink here overpriced and terrible.
 Do some research first.
 Don’t get caught out eating substandard cuisine.
 There are one or two exceptions, though.
 Spend a little more and eat better.
 There are some amazing restaurants in Barcelona.

 THE BEACHES OF BARCELONA

-The coastline of Barcelona stretches 4.5km and has some beautiful beaches to relax on, including Barcelonetta, Bogarell, and Mar Bella.
+The coastline of Barcelona stretches 4.5km and has some beautiful beaches to relax on, including Barceloneta, Bogarell, and Mar Bella.
 The beaches are free to access.
 However, you will need to pay for facilities such as beds and umbrellas.
-The sea can be quite rough but is great for a dip in between visiting the sites of the city.
+The sea can be quite rough, but it is great for a dip in between visiting the sites of the city.

 GET LOST IN THE GOTHIC QUARTER

-The Gothic Quarter is an area made up of narrow medieval streets and buildings.
-It’s an exciting place to visit full of artisan shops, trendy bars, amazing food places, entertainers and is a great place, both day and night.
+The Gothic Quarter in Barcelona is an area made up of narrow medieval streets and buildings.
+It’s an exciting place to visit, full of artisan shops, trendy bars, amazing food places, entertainers, and is a great place both day and night.

 Looking for a delicious pizza in Naples?
 Read: 13 Amazing things to do in Naples, Italy.

 Try their famous ‘Bravas Brutales’.
-These are next-level Patatas bravas.
-Made using Chorizo and Catalan sausage, they are so delicious.
-One of Vicky’s favourite burgers here includes Truffle mayonnaise.
+These are next-level patatas bravas.
+Made using chorizo and Catalan sausage, they are so delicious.
+One of Vicky’s favourite burgers here includes truffle mayonnaise.
 There are several locations across the city, but two of our favourite restaurants are as follows.
-Address: C. del Judici, 15, 08003, (Barcelonetta beach), and Ronda de la Universitat, 31, 08007.
+Address: C. del Judici, 15 (Barceloneta beach), and Ronda de la Universitat, 31.

 Pastisseria Bubó.
-If you are looking for some sweet treats and coffee while you explore the backstreets, and near to Basilica of Santa Maria Del Mar, is Bubó.
-These guys are masters of creating delicious homemade pastries and chocolates.
+If you are looking for some sweet treats and coffee while you explore the backstreets near the Basilica of Santa Maria del Mar, visit Bubó.
+These guys are masters at creating delicious homemade pastries and chocolates.

 TAPAS & PINTXOS

-Pintxos is a lot different to tapas.
-Small snacks often served with bread on a skewer or toothpick.
+Pintxos are a lot different from tapas.
+Small snacks usually served with bread on a skewer or toothpick.
 There are many types.
-We found a great little place called El Drac de Sant Jordi in the Gothic Quarter, and there are several small Pintxos places here to choose from.
+We found a great little place called El Drac de Sant Jordi in the Gothic Quarter, and there are several small pintxos places here to choose from.

 Ciudad Condal.
 You can find Ciudad Condal on Rambla de Catalunya in the Eixample district of the city.
 Worth the visit.
 The tapas we ate here tasted fantastic.
-It was reasonably priced and of top quality.
-Address: Rambla de Catalunya, 18, 08007.
+Ciudad Condal offered reasonably priced and top-quality tapas.
+Address: Rambla de Catalunya 18.

 Casa Angela.
 Casa Angela was a fairly new place at the time of our visit.
 The food we had was incredible.
-We ordered croquettes and a dish of bravas, Chorizo sausages and two beers.
+We ordered croquettes and a dish of bravas, chorizo sausages and two beers.
 This came to just over €20.
-Address: Plaça Sagrada Família, 13, 15, 08025.
+Address: Plaça Sagrada Família 13, 15.

 THE BEST COCKTAIL BAR IN BARCELONA

 Cocteleria Boadas.
-You can find this bar just off La Rambla down a small side street.
-Said to be one of the first cocktail bars in Spain this place takes you back.
+You can find this bar just off La Rambla, down a small side street.
+Said to be one of the first cocktail bars in Spain, this place takes you back in time.
 Opened back in the 1930s, the bar staff here all wear smart tuxedos and ties and serve classic blends.

 LOOKING FOR SOMEWHERE TO STAY IN THE CITY?